prmanjun/learning-library/data-management-library/goldengate/stream-analytics/ggsa/1-ggsa-hwp/1-ggsa-hwp.md

 1. In the pipeline editor, you will see the message *Starting Pipeline* followed by *Listening to Events*.
 This is the first access of the cluster, therefore it will take a while to copy the libraries.

-2. You should eventually see the following screen, with a single node representing the source stream in the left pane, and the **Sources** used in the pipeline, in right pane.
+2. You should eventually see the following screen, with a single node representing the source stream in the left pane, and the **Sources** used in the pipeline, in the right pane.

    ![](./images/pplneditor.png "")

 ## **STEP 9:** Add a Query Stage

-1. To add a **Query** stage to the source stream, right-click on the source stream, select **Add a Stage** and then select **Query**.
+To add a **Query** stage to the source stream:

+1. Right-click on the source stream, select **Add a Stage** and then select **Query**.

 2. Enter a **Name** and **Description** for the Query Stage.